wpeggg1-web/basehound/README.md

 > **On-chain intelligence agent for the Base ecosystem — built on Hermes Agent Framework**

-BASEHOUND is an AI-powered crypto intelligence agent that hunts DeFi alpha, analyzes tokens, and profiles wallets — all natively on Base.
+BASEHOUND is an AI powered crypto intelligence agent that hunts DeFi alpha, analyzes tokens, and profiles wallets all natively on Base.
 Deploy it as a Telegram bot or CLI tool with zero centralized backend.

 ---